William Sole

 William Sole made his will shortly before his death on 15 January 1802 and left his estate to his siblings living in Cambridgeshire.
 There is no evidence that he married.
-He died on 7^{th} February 1802, aged 62, and was buried at Church of St John The Baptist, Batheaston.
+He died on 7 February 1802, aged 62, and was buried at Church of St John The Baptist, Batheaston.
 His gravestone may be found towards the top of the churchyard.